Hermantolfsen/Hide-Target-Focus-Auras/README.md

 ## Installation

-1. Download the latest release
+1. Download the latest release (Also available on CurseForge, name: Hide Target & Focus Auras)
 2. Extract to:
    World of Warcraft/*retail*/Interface/AddOns/
 3. Reload UI (`/reload`)